Press Release - For Immediate Release

 - Phone: 386-822-8705

 Registration for Politics 101 is open to everyone, and attendance is free.
+The conference will take place in the Carlton Union Building's Stetson Room (131 E. Minnesota Ave., DeLand, 32723).
 The conference is non-partisan.
-For more information about Politics 101 or to register, visit stetson.edu/politics-101.
+To register, click here.